renuka-venkataramani/Renuka_Venkataramani_final_project/README.md

 $ pytest
 ```

-**Here is the flowchart of the work:**
+## Flowchart of the work

-Data_Management:
+### Data_Management:

 1. Initially the data_raw.dta file is imported
-1. data_to_construct_variables.dta is also read.
+2. data_to_construct_variables.dta is also read.
 This file is used to create indicator
    dummies
-1. The above step is done in variable_construction.py
+3. The above step is done in variable_construction.py
-1. data_info.yaml contains the name of the variables in the data_raw file and renaming
+4. data_info.yaml contains the name of the variables in the data_raw file and renaming
    dictionaries.
 It consists of lists and dictionaries.
-1. This file is used to clean the data (rename columns, drop variables, etc)
+5. This file is used to clean the data (rename columns, drop variables, etc)
-1. data_clean.py is used to build three datasets, to rename the columns into meaningful
+6. data_clean.py is used to build three datasets, to rename the columns into meaningful
    string and to map the relevant variables constructed from
    data_to_construct_variables.dta

-Inputs: Inputs are saved in SRC build through config.py Outputs: Output dataframe are
+Inputs: Inputs are saved in SRC # build through config.py
-stored in BLD
+Outputs: Output dataframe are stored in BLD

-Analysis:
+### Analysis:

 1. Model.py contains the codes to run OLS with more than 2 controls

-Final:
+### Final:

 1. plots and tables are stored in final directory.
 The relevant python files are located
    in the same directory

+### Task:

-Task file is written for each and every steps
+1. Task file is written for each and every steps

+### Test:

-Test: the Test includes a duplicate datafile and a data_info.yaml file used to test
+1. Test directory includes a duplicate datafile and a data_info.yaml file used to test
 functions.
 The functions in clean_data under data_management directory are tested.

 ## Credits